OolonColoophid/octavo/README.md

 - sandbox: Here you'll find an advanced document called 1art.markdown, which uses several Octavo features.

 - templates: Octavo-styled Pandoc templates.

+## Vim

+If you use Vim like me, you might find the following useful.
+Note that I'm launching Octavo on the current document using a plugin called [asyncrun](https://github.com/skywind3000/asyncrun.vim), which permits it to run in the background.

+Use :Octavo to run Octavo on the current document:

+> command Octavo AsyncRun ! octavo.sh -f %

+Use :OctavoDebug to do the same, but with debug mode on:

+> command OctavoDebugMode AsyncRun ! octavo.sh -f % -d

+For quick access, map your leader key and 'o' to launch Octavo:

+> noremap <leader>o :Octavo<CR> " leader-O launches Octavo

+Use :Octivate to add minimal Yaml to the top of your file, just enough to create a minimal Octavo document (note that you'll need to replace '~/Dropbox/Scripts/octavo' with the correct path to your Octavo directory):

+> command Octivate 0r ~/Dropbox/Scripts/octavo/octivate.markdown

 ## Roadmap